-Sometimes we come through the storms strong, sometimes we may feel a bit wilted, but when we keep our eyes fixed on God, we know HE will provide abundantly – for us and for our beloveds – even when we don't quite understand all that is going on.
+Sometimes we come through the storms strong and sometimes we may feel a bit wilted.
+When we keep our eyes fixed on God, though, we know HE will provide abundantly – for us and for our beloveds – even when we don’t quite understand all that is going on.

 As Paul reminds us in Romans 8:28,